juripero/ryft-server/README.md

 All examples assume the `ryft-server` host name is `ryftone-777`.

 The main API endpoints are `/search` and `/count`.
 Both have almost the same parameters.
-But the second one do not transfer all found data, just prints the number of matches.
+However, the /count endpoint does not transfer all found data, it will just print the number of matches and associated performance numbers.
-Required parameters are search query and set of files where to find, so simplest request is:
+The minimum required parameters are search query and the set of files to search, so simplest request is:

 ```{.sh}
 curl "http://ryftone-777:8765/search?query=Joe&files=*.txt"
 ```

 Of course it's possible to customize search.
-The following command will use data surrounding of 5 bytes and fuzzy edit distance search (fuzziness=2) instead of fuzzy hamming search which was used by default:
+The following command will capture data surrounding of 5 bytes and fuzzy edit distance search (fuzziness=2) instead of fuzzy hamming search which is used by default:

 ```{.sh}
 curl "http://ryftone-777:8765/search?query=Joe&files=*.txt&mode=feds&surrounding=5&fuzziness=2"